TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (f) Comply with all other provisions of Part 10, limited drug clinics, as applicable to the individual clinic facility.

-(g) The consultant pharmacist shall personally visit the clinic on the minimum basis described in Items (i) through (iv) of Subparagraphs (a) through (c) to ensure that the clinic is following set policies and procedures.
+(g) The consultant pharmacist shall personally visit the clinic on the minimum basis described in Items (i) through (v) of this Subparagraph to ensure that the clinic is following set policies and procedures.
 Visitation schedules are as follows.

 (i) Class A clinics shall have the on-site services of a consultant pharmacist for the dispensing or distribution of dangerous drugs.
 The consultant pharmacist shall comply with Paragraphs (4), (5) and (7) of Subsection A of 16.19.4.16 NMAC of this regulation.

 (ii) Class B clinics shall have the services of a consultant pharmacist as listed below: 1.
-Category 1 clinics shall be visited by the consultant pharmacist at least bi-monthly.
+Category 1 clinics shall be visited by the consultant pharmacist at least every other month.
 2. Category 2 clinics shall be visited by the consultant pharmacist at least monthly.
-3. Category 3 clinics shall be visited by the consultant pharmacist at least bi-weekly.
+3. Category 3 clinics shall be visited by the consultant pharmacist at least every other week.

 (iii) Class C clinics shall be visited by the consultant pharmacist at least every three months.